by Olga Maystruk, Designer and Brand Strategist, and

 A head CT and pelvic ultrasound were performed and found to be normal.
 The attending ED physician administered a local anesthetic with epinephrine, prepped the wound, and closed it with a single layer of eight sutures.
 The physician’s note stated: “Explored for foreign body, but nothing was found.”

 While in the ED, the patient was also seen by a pediatric gynecologist.
 While the patient could not tolerate an extensive vaginal examination, the pediatric gynecologist noted that vaginal bleeding was minimal and had possibly clotted through natural processes.
-The patient was then discharged home with instructions to her mother to return the patient to the ED if the patient had worsening symptoms or was using one pad an hour.
+The patient was then discharged home with instructions to her mother to return the patient to the ED if she had worsening symptoms or was using one pad per hour.

-Two days later, the patient was running a 103-degree fever and reported foul-smelling wound discharge.
-The mother took the patient to see her regular pediatrician, Pediatrician A, who diagnosed the patient with cellulitis.
+Two days later, the patient had a temperature of 103 degrees and reported foul-smelling wound discharge.
+The mother took the patient to see her pediatrician, Pediatrician A, who diagnosed the patient with cellulitis.
 Pediatrician A prescribed both oral and topical antibiotics (mupirocin and clindamycin), and acetaminophen with codeine.
-The patient’s mother was advised to contact Pediatrician A if the patient’s condition worsened.
+The patient’s mother was told to contact Pediatrician A if the patient’s condition worsened.

-While at home, the patient’s condition declined, but the mother did not contact Pediatrician A.
+While at home, the patient’s condition worsened, but the mother did not contact Pediatrician A.

 Four days after surgery, the patient underwent a CT cystogram which showed an extraperitoneal bladder leak, an injury likely from the bicycle accident.